Airbnb rules go ‘step too far’ with guidance on how to clean up blood

 An Airbnb guest has said she was “astonished” when reading the rules to her rental property after checking in – discovering strict conditions forbidding her from cooking with certain ingredients as well as instructions on cleaning up blood.

-Charlotte McManus and her husband, Sam, had planned a weekend away in Rome, booking somewhere to stay in the Travestere neighbourhood of Italy’s capital.
+Mia Clark and her husband, Ralph, who have asked not to use their real names, had planned a weekend away in Rome, booking somewhere to stay in the Travestere neighbourhood of Italy’s capital.

 While encountering odd rules isn’t something that phases the couple, who explained they “travel a lot and have come to expect some quirky little rules on Airbnb listings”, after checking into their Italian bolthole they were surprised by the terms and conditions.